 In the ’70s and ’80s, heroes rode busses and lived in a world with “normal” people.
 We don’t get much of that any more at Marvel.

-First appearance of Bernie, Steve Rogers’ girlfriend to be.
+For example: This story marks the first appearance of Bernie, Steve Rogers’ girlfriend to be.
 Sure, it’s no “Face it, Tiger, you just hit the jackpot!” but for a girl who is going to be dating the classic all-American male, it fits nicely.

 She was one of my favorite side characters.